pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

     If unset, the cluster's version will be set by GKE to the version of the most recent official release (which is not necessarily the latest version).
-Most users will find the `google_container_engine_versions` data source useful - it indicates which versions are available, and can be use to approximate fuzzy versions in a Terraform-compatible way.
+Most users will find the `google_container_engine_versions` data source useful - it indicates which versions are available, and can be use to approximate fuzzy versions.
 If you intend to specify versions manually, [the docs](https://cloud.google.com/kubernetes-engine/versioning-and-upgrades#specifying_cluster_version)
     describe the various acceptable formats for this field.